Fall 2025 Newly Admitted Students

 The College of Communications houses four academic departments with separate majors under each department:

-• The Communications (COMM)Opens in new window Department offers a major in Communications (COMM) with concentrations in advertising, entertainment & tourism, journalism and public relations: Students are provided with training in the theory and practice of informing, instructing and persuading through communications media.
-The curriculum ensures that all majors are: exposed to a broad liberal education; provided with a clear understanding and a global perspective of the role of communications media in society; and prepared for communications-related careers in the mass media, business, government and education by educating them in depth on one of the four specialized concentrations.
+1) The CommunicationsOpens in new window (COMM) Department offers a major in Communications (COMM) with concentrations in advertising, entertainment & tourism, journalism and public relations: Students are provided with training in the theory and practice of informing, instructing and persuading through communications media.
+Communications majors select one of the following concentrations:

 Helpful Tips: